thet/talk-ploneconf2020/mockup-redone.md

 - Only bundles

-- No more resources and "resource bundles"
+- No more resources and bundle definition resources

 <!-- .slide: data-background="DeepSkyBlue" -->